aki2o/caskxy/README.md

 ### Add test function

 If you want to use other test function, Use `caskxy/add-tester-backend`.
-About the kind of bundled test function, M-x `caskxy/set-tester-backend`.
+About already defined test function, M-x `caskxy/set-tester-backend`.

 # Tested On